HEGSRR/HEGSRR-Template/Research-Repository/readme.md

     |- data            # raw data, which are not changed once created
     |  +- raw/         # raw data, will not be altered
     |  +- cleaned/     # cleaned data, will not be altered once created
+    |  +- scratch/        # temporary files that can be safely deleted or lost
     |
     |-procedure
     |  +- code/        # any programmatic code, clearly named and commented